mikelove/alpine/vignettes/alpine.md

 load(file.path(dir,"estimationObjects.rda"))
 ```

 We specify a set of models.
-Any formula used here must
+Any formula used here must be equal to
-be equal to ones used in a fitted model of the same
+those used in a fitted model of the same name, except `+ gene` is
-name, except `+ gene` is replaced with `+ 0`.
+replaced with `+ 0`.

 ```r